gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ![](/images/login.png)
 ![](/images/form.png)

 **Note**: This documentation does not focus on creating the web-application and is more focused on deploying it to Kubernetes.
-However, detailed explination can be provided during technical discussion.
+However, detailed explaination can be provided during technical discussion.

-## 2. Dockering the web-application and pushing it to Docker Hub
+## 2. Dockerizing the web-application and pushing it to Docker Hub

 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.